sentialx/multrin/README.md

 </div>

 > NOTE: Multrin works currently only on Windows since it's dependent on `node-window-manager` which also only supports Windows.
-This may change in the future.
+I'm working on macOS and Linux support.

 # Screenshots